 Lecture #7 in the series "Social Theology and the Common Good", part of the Lincoln Cathedral Common Good Project.
 Held on 17 October 2023 before an invited audience at CCLA, London, and streamed live for a public audience.
 To hear a recording, click here

-It is a great pleasure to speak to this diverse audience and to mine the riches of Christian social and ecological thinking on the important topic of a just world.
-But it is also daunting, not just because of the expertise of the speakers who have preceded me in this lecture series, but because the stakes have now been raised, as we move to ever larger topics: from the person to the economy and work to the world itself.
-The challenges that face us are dizzying in their range, complexity and difficulty and I am no climate change expert or scientist, but I do believe that we have some theological resources - treasures old and new - that can be of substantial benefit in guiding us.
-I shall commend four key elements of Catholic Social Teaching - the dignity of the person with rights and duties, solidarity, subsidiarity and the common good - which have synergies with my own Anglican social traditions.
+To discern how we might bring about a more just world is a daunting task.
+The challenges that face us are dizzying in their range, complexity and difficulty and I am no climate change expert or scientist, but I do believe that we have some theological resources - treasures old and new - that can be of substantial benefit in guiding us to make better, more thoughtful and humane decisions and policies.
+In this essay I shall commend four key elements of Catholic Social Teaching - the dignity of the person with rights and duties, solidarity, subsidiarity and the common good - which have synergies with my own Anglican social traditions.1

-It is timely to address the topic of justice for humankind and for the natural world in the context of a national conversation in which the needs of people and nature are perceived to be in competition: speed limits in built up areas, ULEZ low emission zones and the Prime Minister's retreat from some Green policies with the aim of helping people struggling to meet their economic costs.
+It is timely to address the topic of justice for humankind and for the natural world in the context of a national conversation in which the needs of people and nature are perceived to be in competition, as, for example in debates about speed limits in built up areas and the extension of the ULEZ low emission zones as well as the Prime Minister Rishi Sunak's retreat from some Green policies with the ostensible aim of helping people struggling to meet their economic costs.
 We can all imagine situations when the needs of the poor and those of the environment can really clash, and you can separate humans further into rich and poor.
-There are areas of present-day Jakarta, for example, where the rich live in gated enclaves of pollution-free, insulated, environmentally protected buildings with their own electric grids, with the poor in shacks up against their walls in toxic living conditions, no sanitation and breathing polluted air.
-Climate change may create an even more disadvantaged global south, with extreme weather conditions putting millions of lives at risk, while the rich north find ways to protect themselves.
+There are areas of present-day Jakarta, for example, where the rich live in gated enclaves of pollution-free, insulated, environmentally protected buildings with their own electric grids, with the poor in shacks up against their walls in toxic living conditions, no sanitation and breathing polluted air.2 Climate change may create an even more disadvantaged global south, with extreme weather conditions putting millions of lives at risk, while the rich north find ways to protect themselves.

 So, do we live in a world in which interest groups always compete for resources, in which goods such as prosperity and environmental concern are at odds?
 Do we deny developing countries the benefits industrial and technological advances have brought our own, but at the cost of global temperatures rising to even more dangerous levels?
-For a 1.5 degree rise in global temperatures is now anticipated as early as the 2030s.
-There have been temperature shifts and ice ages eight times in the world's history, but at no point did the percentage of carbon dioxide rise above 300 parts per million, and that only once.
-The figure in May 2023 was 424.
-There can be no doubt that humankind and our energy use have created this unprecedented situation, which has no parallel.
+For a 1.5 degree rise in global temperatures is now anticipated.as early as the 2030s.3 There have been temperature shifts and ice ages eight times in the world's history, but at no point did the percentage of carbon dioxide rise above 300 parts per million, and that only once.
+The figure in May 2023 was 424.4 There can be no doubt that humankind and our energy use have created this unprecedented situation, which has no parallel.

 Such figures as I have just given can terrify us; and the intractability of the problem make us just freeze or accept our situation as fated.
 Some extreme evangelical groups even argue from this unprecedented situation for the proximity of the apocalypse.
 And yet, we do have theological resources to help us take a less tragic view.
 The central idea that should drive our action is something that Anglicans will have heard Sunday after Sunday since the liturgical revisions of the 1970's, in which we pray in our intercessions that we may 'honour one another and seek the common good'.
+5